HerrLab/2018_Spring_Journal_Club/README.md

 3. How I would like to proceed
 4. Schedule of participants

+READINGS:
+	1. Koide RT, Sharda JN, Herr JR & GM Malcolm (2008) Ectomycorrhizal fungi and the biotrophy-saprotrophy continuum.
+New Phytologist 178, 230–233
+	2. Newton AC, Fitt BDL, Atkins SD, Walters DR, and TJ Daniell (2010) Pathogenesis, parasitism, and mutualism in the trophic space of microbe-plant interactions.
+Trends in Microbiology 18: 365-373

 ### **WEEK 2**
 1. Readings:
-	* Koide, R. T., Sharda, J. N., Herr, J. R. & Malcolm, G. M. Ectomycorrhizal fungi and the biotrophy-saprotrophy continuum.
-New Phytologist 178, 230–233 (2008)
-	* ANOTHER READING
+	*

 ### **WEEK 3**